pangtodd/PizzaParlor/README.md

 #### Describe: Pizza.prototype.pizzaPrice()
 - Test: "create a prototype for Pizza that calculates the cost of a pizza and inserts it into the pizza object."
 - Code: testOrder.assignId(testPizza);
-- Expected Output: testPizza.cost = 27
+- Expected Output: testPizza.cost = 25
 ---

 #### Describe: Order.prototype.findPizza()
 - Test: "create a prototype for Order that searches for a pizza by its id number"
-- Code: pizzaOrder.findPizza(1);
+- Code: testOrder.findPizza(1);
-- Expected Output: Pizza {size: 'large', topping: Array(3), price: 29, id: 1}
+- Expected Output: Pizza {size: 'medium', topping: Array(3), price: 25, id: 1}
 ---

 #### Describe: displayPizzaDetails()